 Created by Congress in 1990, the EB-5 program has quickly emerged as an important economic development tool that has successfully spurred substantial U.S. job creation by attracting foreign direct investment in the United States.
-From 2005-2014, the program yielded more than $9 billion in capital investment in support of more than 181,000 U.S. jobs.
+From 2005 to 2016, the program yielded almost $17 billion in capital investment in support of more than 337,000 U.S. jobs.
 Parallel to its growth and demand, the program has become simultaneously subject to escalating scrutiny by members of Congress, federal regulators, the media and third-party stakeholders.
 Given this environment, it is vital for investment firms and companies utilizing EB-5 capital to have a partner who can advise on the full spectrum of accompanying requirements and potential trouble points.

 With offices and experience in domestic and international regions critical to the program, Akin Gump Strauss Hauer and Feld LLP has a cross-border team that offers comprehensive services to regional centers, investment firms and businesses utilizing assets procured through the EB-5 program, including investment management, transactional and real estate support, regulatory compliance counseling, policy advocacy and, if necessary, representation in any internal or government-facing proceedings.
 We have counseled clients—those just exploring the EB-5 program, as well as veteran participants—through the entire process of working with investors all over the world, including in China, Singapore, the UAE, Brazil, Canada and France and are well-versed in the nuanced considerations of successful participation in the EB-5 program.
 Our honed and extensive experience includes services in the below areas, which optimally are deployed in concert with one another.